 Follow up visits - 30 minutes (blood tests and check for side effects or new health problems)

-Following vaccination, there are follow up visits (lasting approx. 30 minutes) at 3, 7, 28 and 182 days after the vaccine to ensure everything is fine and to check your child's symptoms.
+Following vaccination, there are a series of short follow up visits (lasting approx. 30 minutes) to ensure everything is fine and to check your child's symptoms.
 Blood tests will be performed as outlined in the table above.
-There is an option of an additional visit and blood test at day 364 after immunisation.